Hoyasumii/bee-movie/README.md

 We're hitting a sunflower patch six miles from here tomorrow.
 Six miles, huh?
 Barry!
-A puddle jump for us, but maybe yo
+A puddle jump for us, but maybe you